 An UNSUBSIDIZED Federal Direct loan is a non-need based loan.
-You will be charged interest (3.86%) from the time the loan is disbursed until it is paid in full.
+You will be charged interest (4.66% for 2014-2015) from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accrue (accumulate) while you’re in school, or during other periods of non-payment, it will be capitalized.
 This means the interest will be added to the principal amount of your loan at the time of repayment.

 Please note the following eligibility requirements must be met in order to be awarded Federal Direct Loans:

 (1) Students must be matriculated (enrolled in a degree seeking program) and enrolled at least half-time (6 credits or more per semester).